Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 At just 27 inches in width, the Maytag MHW8200FW will fit in quite a few tight spaces that many other front load washers won’t.
 It has a smaller tub capacity than the others on our list at 4.5 cubic feet though, so it may not work well for everyone.
 (Keep in mind that 4.5 cubic feet remains an above average tub size that can handle washing a queen size comforter with ease.)

 It offers a decent price point for a front load washing machine with a steam cleaning feature, which makes it a good value versus its peers.
-And it offers other popular features now commonly found on newer and more expensive machines, including automatic temperature control for more precise washing and energy efficiency, end of cycle signal, and an extra rinse cycle option.
+It has an easy to use control panel, and it offers other popular features now commonly found on newer and more expensive machines, including automatic temperature control for more precise washing and energy efficiency, end of cycle signal, and an extra rinse cycle option.

 Capacity of Tub: Washing machine manufacturers list the capacity of the wash tub in cubic feet.
 A larger tub allows you to wash more clothing and towels in a single load, which can save you a lot of time.
 You will often pay more for a large capacity wash tub, but if you have a large family, the amount of time you’ll save is worth the extra cost.

 Setting the Water Temperature: Modern front load machines should allow you to select an exact water temperature for a particular load, rather than selecting from the rather vague Cold, Warm, and Hot.
-More precise temperature settings result in better energy efficiency for the machine.
+The best washing machines have more precise temperature settings that result in better energy efficiency for the machine.

 Not Knowing Your Available Space: Front load washers vary quite a bit in physical size, depending on model and manufacturer.
 You may have a certain space in your home or apartment where the washer will fit, which could limit your choices.
 The worst feeling when purchasing a washer is to discover it doesn’t fit … especially after you’ve lugged it up three flights of stairs.